 Asteroid Institute Publishes New Asteroid Deflection Research

-Just this month, Dr. Sarah Greenstreet’s paper “Required deflection impulses as a function of time before impact for Earth-impacting asteroids” passed the final peer-review evaluation and was published in the journal Icarus.
+This month, Dr. Sarah Greenstreet’s paper “Required deflection impulses as a function of time before impact for Earth-impacting asteroids” passed the final peer-review evaluation and was published in the journal Icarus.
 This research looks at (synthetic or “fake”) asteroids on an impact trajectory and how the amount of time prior to impact a deflection can drastically change the amount of deflection impulse required.
-In this study, we use the precision cloud-based asteroid orbit propagation and targeting capabilities of our Asteroid Decision Analysis and Mapping (ADAM) platform to investigate the distribution of deflection required to divert asteroids on Earth-impacting trajectories (Chesley and Spahr, 2004) as a function of time prior to impact for 10,000 synthetic impacting asteroids.
+In this study, we use the precision cloud-based asteroid orbit propagation and targeting capabilities of our Asteroid Discovery Analysis and Mapping (ADAM) platform to investigate the distribution of deflection required to divert asteroids on Earth-impacting trajectories (Chesley and Spahr, 2004) as a function of time prior to impact for 10,000 synthetic impacting asteroids.
 This research is important as we prepare for a significant increase in asteroid data in the next few years and will inevitably one day need to come together as a global community in an Earth-impacting asteroid deflection mission.

 The Asteroid Institute is a program of B612 and is designed to be an international center of excellence for scientific collaboration on the discovery and deflection of asteroids as well as an incubator for new technologies.
 In addition to ADAM, current major projects within the Institute also include the use of synthetic tracking as a means of increasing the rate of asteroid discovery.
 A key focus of the Institute is the creation of a dynamic map of the inner solar system.
 The map will be a critical resource for planetary defense while contributing to our understanding of the origins of our Solar System and future space exploration.